 - Measures are reported at the national level for combined data and by payer type. - A follow-up rate near 0% may result in missed cancer.
 Hospitals that are rated well have a percentage of about 9% among the Medicare population.
+Case-mix differences may justify higher rates in the employer-sponsored population.

 Relevance: Follow-up rates after a screening mammography can be either too high or too low.
 When rates are too low, it may lead to delayed diagnoses or undetected cancers.
 When rates are too high, it may lead to overdiagnosis (false positives) increasing unnecessarily stress and anxiety.
+Results: